 Get The Most From Ginkgo Memory Supplements

 However, to experience benefits, it's necessary to ensure you're consuming high strength ginkgo extract at an effective daily dosage.
-Furthermore, combining ginkgo with other proven cognitive nutrients offers a broader-spectrum of benefits for focus, memory and mental performance.
-And you can go a step further by using a ginkgo-packed memory supplement such as Spark – supporting your everyday brain health and helping power important cognitive function.
+Furthermore, combining ginkgo with other proven cognitive nutrients offers a broader spectrum of benefits for focus, memory and mental performance.
+And you can go a step further by using a ginkgo-packed memory supplement such as the Spark supplement– supporting your everyday brain health and helping power important cognitive function.

 To echo the words of 93-year-old Koji Nakanishi, who swears by the benefits of gingko biloba: “The ginkgo tree is from the era of dinosaurs, but while the dinosaur has been extinguished, the modern ginkgo has not changed.
 After the atomic bomb in Hiroshima, the ginkgo was the first tree that came up.
 It’s amazing.”